 RESPONSE: Jesus did not dilute the remaining wine with water, because the text tells us that there was no remaining wine (“when the wine ran out” verse 3).
 Moreover, the text explicitly speaks of the “water which had become wine” (v.9).

-The ancient practice of diluting wine has been greatly exaggerated.
+Furthermore, the ancient practice of diluting wine has been greatly exaggerated.
 For instance, Robert Stein argues, “The ratio of water to wine varied.
 Homer (Odyssey IX, 208f.) mentions a ratio of 20 to 1, twenty parts water to one part wine.”[4]
 However, Homer’s claim was made to explain the exaggerated potency of the wine.
 He was saying something like, “This stuff was so good, we could dilute it 20 times over… and it was still strong enough to drink!”
 Moreover, Homer’s material in the Odyssey is fictional and exaggerated.
-Thus it shouldn’t be taken too literally.
+Thus, it shouldn’t be taken too literally.
 Ancient references to diluting wine with water (2:1 or 3:1) are reasonable, but not 20:1 as Homer’s Odyssey (Odyssey IX.
 208).
-A two to one (or three to one) ration would make ancient wine similar to the strength of a modern American beer.
+A two to one (or three to one) ration would make ancient wine similar to the strength of a modern domestic beer.

 [1] Martin Hengel, ‘The Interpretation of the Wine Miracle at Cana: John 2:1-11.”
-Cited in Carson, D.A.
-The Gospel According to John.
-Grand Rapids, MI: Inter-Varsity Press, 1991.
-166.
+Cited in D. A. Carson, The Gospel according to John, The Pillar New Testament Commentary (Leicester, England; Grand Rapids, MI: Inter-Varsity Press; W.B.
+Eerdmans, 1991), p.166.

 [2] W. F. Howard, The Fourth Gospel in Recent Criticism and Interpretation (revised by C. K. Barrett; Epworth, 1955), p.
-191. Cited in Carson, D.A.
-The Gospel According to John.
-Grand Rapids, MI: Inter-Varsity Press, 1991.
-166.
+191. Cited in D. A. Carson, The Gospel according to John, The Pillar New Testament Commentary (Leicester, England; Grand Rapids, MI: Inter-Varsity Press; W.B.
+Eerdmans, 1991), p.166.

 [4] Stein, Robert.
 “Wine-Drinking in New Testament Times,” Christianity Today, June 20, 1975.
 9.